metrodroid/metrodroid/README.md

 **Metrodroid for Android** requires Android 4.1 or later, with NFC support.

-Some devices do not support MIFARE Classic.
-MIFARE Classic is not an NFC-compliant card format, so they can only be read on devices with NXP chipsets.
+Some transit cards use MIFARE Classic, a proprietary card media which is not supported by all Android devices.
+These cards can only be read on devices with NXP NFC chipsets and a limited set of NFC chipsets from other vendors.

 **Metrodroid for iOS** requires iOS 13.0 or later, and iPhone 7 or later.
-It does not support other iOS devices, even those that support Apple Pay.
+It does not support other iOS devices (even those that support Apple Pay), and does not support MIFARE Classic cards.

 ## License and copyright

-Copyright © 2015–2019 Michael Farrell
+Copyright © 2015–2025 Michael Farrell

 Copyright © 2011–2013 Eric Butler